MartinRovang/nnUNet_MedSeg/documentation/predictive_segmentation.md

 Replace `MODEL_NAME` with the desired model's name from the list obtained in the previous step.

 Once this command is run, the script will process the images in `input_nnUNet_folder` using the selected model.
 After some time, the `output_nnUNet_predict` directory will have the predicted masks.
-These masks will retain the original image's name but will append `_predict` to the filename.
+These masks will retain exaclty the original image's name.

 ### Visualizing Results